Memory Care – Assisted Living for Seniors with Dementia

 Assisted Living and Dementia

 Assisted Living communities are set up to help people with their Activities of Daily Living (ADLs) that includes bathing, dressing, medication management, transferring, and continence.
 These communities are a logical and supportive place to help people with dementia as well.
-Some Northeast Florida assisted living communities have special, secured areas for people with dementia.
+Some Jacksonville Florida assisted living communities have special, secured areas for people with dementia.
 There are also several free-standing memory care only communities in our area where every resident receives dementia care.
 The staff in these memory care communities receive special training in supporting and comforting those with dementia.

 Memory Care communities, whether free standing or part of a larger Assisted Living building, provide 24-hour supervision to those who need frequent redirecting or who are exit-seeking.
 The physical layout of the dementia unit or building is typically quite simple, allowing the person with dementia to walk about freely between activities if they wish.
 Activities are simple and are designed for the resident with dementia to be successful.
 Residents are encouraged to interact with the staff and each other, and they are helped to reminisce and find pleasant memories to call upon and enjoy.

-Cost of Memory Care in Northeast Florida
+Cost of Memory Care in Jacksonville Florida

 Supportive care for a senior with dementia involves care for their physical needs, plus interacting with them in a specific and supportive manner appropriate to the disease.
 The cost for memory care averages $5,500 to $8,000 per month for a private studio.
 Most memory care communities charge an all-inclusive monthly rate.
 There are some less expensive community options appropriate for some seniors.